Abbott Laboratories: Business-transforming insights journey

 To address these challenges, Market Logic’s SVP Product Management, Mario Lenz outlined planned support for a range of multilingual scenarios in 2018, including:

-- In-document search to make global content accessible in 40 languages, so users can search and get high-quality translated results in their preferred language, with special characters, tokenized terms and irregularities, as well as a fully localized user experiences
+- In-document search to make global content accessible in 40 languages, so users can search and get high-quality translated results in their preferred language, with special characters, tokenized terms and irregularities, as well as a fully localized user experience.

 - Cross-language search so a multilingual marketer who speaks English and Chinese could conduct a search in either language and get English language results in English, and Chinese language results in Chinese.